Aboubacar Keita: Colorado Rapids

 On January 5, 2022, Keita was traded to Colorado Rapids in exchange for $300,000 in General Allocation Money In March it was announced that Keita had undergone successful ACL surgery on his right knee, which put him out the entirety of the 2022 MLS season.
 Keita signed a contract extension with the Rapids in August 2023.

 On 22 February 2024, Keita joined League of Ireland Premier Division club Bohemians on a one-year loan.
 He made his debut in a loss to Drogheda United and was in and out of the lineup following a managerial change.
 He returned to the starting lineup in a 1–0 win over Shelbourne.
 During this period, Keita was observing Ramadan and noted that fasting affected his match fitness.
 He made 16 appearances and scored one goal before the loan was mutually terminated on 15 August where he was subsequently released by the Rapids.

 Columbus Crew 2

 In late August 2024, Keita signed with Columbus Crew 2 in MLS Next Pro, where he remained until the end of the season.

 Kalmar FF

 On 14 February 2025, after a trial with Finnish club Ilves, he signed for Superettan club Kalmar FF on a two-year deal.
 He scored a brace in a 2–0 match versus Umeå FC.
+Kalmar FF advanced to Sweden's first division Allsvenskan in 2026.